HelioSphera

 HelioSphera S.A. is a Greek company founded in 2007, with major stakeholders in Greece and the United States of America.
 Its headquarters is in Athens, Greece, and its production facility is in Tripoli, Greece.
-The company's primary product is photovoltaic solar panels and modules, made of micromorph thin-film with an annual capacity of 60MWp.
-The company has significant expertise in solar manufacturing.
+The company's primary product was photovoltaic solar panels and modules, made of micromorph thin-film with an annual capacity of 60MWp.
+The company ceased production in 2012 after falling victim to Chinese competition and it was declared bankrupt in 2017.